This piece was originally published on June 22, 2020, and was updated on April 11, 2023.

 Reverse mortgages are a niche product, but they are also a kind of home equity loan.
 Reverse mortgages are exclusively used by older Canadians, generally as a way to fund their retirement when they don’t have enough cash or aren’t receiving a large enough pension to live comfortably.

-With a reverse mortgage, people aged 55 and over can borrow up to 55% of their total home value, either in instalments or as a lump sum.
+With a reverse mortgage, people aged 55 and over can borrow up to 55% of their total home value, either in installments or as a lump sum.
 There are no repayments required on a reverse mortgage until the loan comes due, which happens when the borrower sells or moves out of the home, or dies.
 The proceeds of the sale of the home are usually used to repay the loan.
 However, reverse mortgages have pros and cons; like all home equity loans, reverse mortgages accrue interest over time, at a rate that is generally higher than both regular mortgages and HELOCs.

 The bottom line